Pasta Al Pesto (Linguine With Basil Pesto)

 Garlic

 To avoid clumps of garlic in your pesto, mince it before adding it to the food processor.
-Experiment with the amount of garlic by adjusting to your preferred taste – more for a garlicky flavor, less for a sweeter taste.
+Experiment with the amount of garlic – more for a garlicky flavor, less for a sweeter taste.

 Thicken